foundata/ansible-collection-postfix/roles/run/README.md

 The `foundata.postfix.run` Ansible role (part if the `foundata.postfix` Ansible collection).

 It provides automated configuration management of Postfix across major platforms.
 It does not explain how to create a good Postfix configuration that suits your requirements; that task remains for you to accomplish.
+However, the [examples playbooks](#examples) may help you a bit with that.